by Wyn Hilty

 Cubism was an art movement dating to the early 20th century.
 Its two main founders were painters Pablo Picasso and Georges Braque, who developed the style while working together in Paris, between about 1907 and 1914.
 Cubism attempted to show the same object from several different points of view simultaneously, resulting in a fractured and often nearly indecipherable image.

-In town where born live man sail sea.
+In time before born live man sail sea.

 A reference to the Beatles song "Yellow Submarine," off the Revolver album.
 Sample lyrics: "In the town where I was born lived a man who sailed to sea/And he told us of his life in the land of submarines/So we sailed up to the sun till we found the sea of green/And we lived beneath the waves in our yellow submarine."